zom-ponks/rpcs3-gameupdater/README.md

 # rpcs3-gameupdater

-Fetches game updates for the RPCS3 emulator
+Fetches game updates for the RPCS3 emulator.

+Still very much work in progress.